-employee may approach the Fair Work Om- However, the FWO has a limited remit, and focuses budsman ('FWO').
+budsman ('FWO').
 The FWO may then provide advice or dispute resolution tools to assist parties to negotiate with employers, investigate, issue compliance notices or engage in litigation (FWO, 2022).

 The FWO has reported increasing success in recovering wages for underpaid workers, with its work extracting \$148m in 2020-21 for nearly 70,000 workers.
 The majority of this work was associated with self-reported non-compliance and back payment by large corporate entities The FWO's investigations in response to worker requests for assistance - which focus on 'more complex or significant matters', involving vulnerable workers, serious non-compliance or non-cooperation by employers - resulted in recovery of \$28.7m in underpayments (FWO, 2021).
-In some cases, the FWO may esca-
+In some cases, the FWO may escaf direct negotiation does not succeed, an late the matter to litigation on behalf of employees. employee may approach the Fair Work Om- However, the FWO has a limited remit, and focuses its efforts on serious and systemic issues and those with a public interest dimension (FWO, 2022).
+Such cases are infrequent and reserved for the most serious contraventions.
+The FWO is therefore unlikely to provide intensive assistance to individuals with relatively small-scale claims, in the absence of other compelling factors (Berg & Farbenblum 2017).

-THE FWO MAY THEN PROVIDE ADVICE OR DISPUTE RESOLUTION TOOLS TO ASSIST PARTIES TO NEGOTIATE WITH EMPLOYERS, INVESTIGATE ISSUE COMPLIANCE NOTICES OR ENGAGE IN LITIGATION (FWO, 2022)
+THE FWO MAY THEN PROVIDE ADVICE OR DISPUTE RESOLUTION TOOLS TO ASSIST PARTIES TO NEGOTIATE WITH EMPLOYERS.
+INVESTIGATE.
+ISSUE COMPLIANCE NOTICES OR ENGAGE IN LITIGATION (FWO, 2022).